RollandJeremy/ProjectWeb/README.md

 Again excute npm -i.

 Now open a new terminal and execute "npm start" in the root ( the same place as the first "npm -i").
 This should ask you two information.
-For both enter "test".
+Enter whatever the username and the password we give you in the mail

 Finally execute "npm start" in the react folder ( he same place as the second "npm -i").